prange/niagara/README.md

 Its because we want to be able to preciely define when our stream starts.
 And it starts exactly when we call _execute()_ on the Task <sup>*</sup>.

-*) Not a guarantee.
-The source is actually signalled to start exactly when you call start, but it might actually start at some later time, in a thread far far away.
+<sup>*) Not really exactly.
+The source is actually signalled to start exactly when
+you call start, but it might actually start at some later time, in a thread far far away.</sup>

 ## Constructing sources - part 1